 People's healthcare needs were carefully monitored.
 Records showed that people had access to arrange of health professionals, including the District Nurse, GP and occupational therapist.
-One relative told us "They are very good and will tell me if I need to get the doctor; they have even suggested I did for myself, they really care."
-Another relative told us "They supported me to ensure that anyone who visits signs in the diary so I know who has been and when appointments are for my relative."
+One person told us "They are very good and will sort out my doctor and nurse appointments."
+A relative told us "They [care staff] are on the ball, [my relative] had a change in health and they called the GP out straight away; I'm really pleased with the whole team."